sjung-stat/Telco/Telco-Customer-Churn-Prediction.md

 # 1 Introduction

 No one can doubt that the key to success for businesses is to have a more solid and wider customer base.
-Therefore, their main interest in to have a better customer service for their existing and future customers.
+Therefore, their main interest is to have a better customer service for their existing and future customers.
 And this is absolutely more important to telecom companies such as AT\&T and Verizon, because the market is already saturated.
 Hence, they should